FusionAuth/fusionauth-site/site/_posts/2020-03-31-how-to-securely-implement-oauth-angular.md

 Next, add an API key.
 This will be used for updating and reading user information.
 Operations using the API key are not part of the OAuth standard, but are included to showcase other capabilities of FusionAuth.
 This API key needs to be kept secret and thus will not be used outside of the express middleware.

 Navigate to `Settings` then `API keys` and add a new API key.
-Give it a name such as `For Secure Angular app`.
+Leave the Id field blank, and give it a description such as `For Secure Angular app`.
 Copy the value of the key to the same text file where you saved the Application ID, Client ID and Client Secret.
 Scroll down and enable `GET` and `PATCH` for the `/api/user/registration` Endpoint.
 No other permissions are needed for this tutorial.

 Now FusionAuth is set up and ready to roll.
 Next, let's set up a basic Angular application.